 We also believe that our fruit should only come from certified sustainable and/or organic vineyards, and farm all of our own vineyards organically.
 Furthermore, Lumen is a member of 1% For The Planet – donating 1% of all sales to environmental causes.

 Lane has always had a reputation for being the first to call a pick in the vineyard.
-Even during the 1990’s and 2000’s, at a time when most of her peers were chasing Parker scores and pushing harvest times ever later, Lane held fast to her winemaking philosophy - scores or no scores.
+Even during the 1990’s and 2000’s, at a time when most of her peers were chasing Parker scores and pushing harvest times ever later, Lane held fast to her winemaking philosophy – scores be damned.
+Her wines were always more old-world in style, and built for aging gracefully.
 Ironically, her winemaking style has now come back into vogue.

-Lane Tanner was the first female winemaker in Central California, and the first to dedicate her entire winery to Santa Barbara County Pinot Noir.
+Lane Tanner was the first independent female winemaker in Santa Barbara County, and the first to dedicate her entire winery to Pinot Noir.
 Her knowledge of the Santa Maria Valley dates back to her first vintage in 1981, as oenologist for Firestone, a job that the legendary Andre Tchelistcheff recommended her for.
-She later made wine for Zaca Mesa and the Hitching Post, and finally under her own label in 1989.
+She later made wine for Zaca Mesa and the Hitching Post, and finally under her own label from 1989 – 2009.
 Her wines are notable for being low in alcohol and sulfites, a practice that she continues to this day.

 Will Henry entered the wine business shortly after college in 1989 and worked at Leeuwin Estate Winery in Western Australia.
 He then entered wine sales and worked for The Henry Wine Group, his family’s wine distribution company, on and off for the following 20 years.
 In the meantime he became a widely-published journalist and photographer, and also founded the non-profit organization Save The Waves Coalition.
 His knowledge of sales and marketing is the perfect complement to Lane’s winemaking skills.